4 Linear mixed model I

 colSums(bucket_per_color)

 We can see that there is only one bucket for each colour.
-That is, we have no replicates for color and therefore no variation.
-This means that we cannot estimate the effect of color on frog weight using this dataset.
-In statistical inference, one must always measure variation in the effect of interest to estimate it.
-A common misconception in this scenario is to treat the 30 frogs per bucket as replicates for the effect of color, but this is not the case because of the hierarchical nature of the data.
+That is, we have no replicates for color and therefore no variation (i.e., no replication of the effect of each color).
+A common misconception in this scenario is to treat the 30 frogs per bucket as replicates for the effect of color, but this is not the case because of the nested nature of the data.
 We often refer to these as pseudo-replicates.

 1. We can visualize the data using a boxplot (against bucket and paint the boxes with the corresponding color):